luispe/go-sdk/docs/getting-started/clients/index.md

 ## Before started

-One of the main concepts for working with go-sdk is that each module/package works separately, this makes administration easier and for the client it is a better experience since it only downloads the transitive dependencies of a single module.
+One of the main concepts for working with go-toolkit is that each module/package works separately, this makes administration easier and for the client it is a better experience since it only downloads the transitive dependencies of a single module.